aksommerville/egg2/README.md

 - [x] MapEditor: Creating new map with position regime, I occasionally incorrectly get "position in use".
 - - Looks like due to MapService.generateNeighbor(), some confusion about layer origin.
 Fixed but hard to be certain.
-- [ ] MapEditor: New map in "neighbors" regime created an incorrect (zeroes) command in the new one, and didn't create in the old one.
+- [x] MapEditor: New map in "neighbors" regime created an incorrect (zeroes) command in the new one, and didn't create in the old one.
 - - ...might only happen to the first map in a layer, or maybe the first in a project.
 Wishbone got it on the first neighbor creation, and not after.
 - - ...no, it did happen later in wishbone too.
+- - This is hairy!
+I think it's due to MapService maintaining its own set of resources but not getting notified of all changes.
+- [x] Data didn't fire a TOC change when deleting via SidebarUi.
+- - ...it did.
+Just MapService is not updating the dangling links, and MapCanvas doesn't update re missing neighbor.
+- - I don't think this matters.
+Deleting things is always going to be a little rough.
 - [ ] native: Record and playback session.
 - [ ] native: Global config file.
 Command-line options, and also persist `egg_prefs_set()` here.
 - [x] Launch from within map editor didn't rebuild. ...forgot `/api/buildfirst`, easy.